 Criteria JORC Code Explanation Commentary The operation is frequently inspected by the regulatory authorities of DMP and DWER with continual feedback on environmental best practice and reporting results.
-The description of the description Flood Management, Inclement Weather and Traffic Management Plans existing for the operation to minimise the risks of environmental impacts.
+Flood Management, Inclement Weather and Traffic Management Plans existing for the operation to minimise the risks of environmental impacts.
 Standard Operating Procedures for the transfer of hazardous materials and restocking of Dangerous Goods existing on site to mitigate the risk of these materials entering the environment.
-Infrastructure The existence of appropriate infrastructure: availability of land for plant development, power, water, transportation (particularly for bull commodities), labour, accommodation; or the ease with which the infrastructure can be provided or accessed. of underground infrastructure, major electrical, ventilation and pumping networks.
-Airstrip facilities are available at nearby Kambalda.
+Infrastructure The existence of appropriate infrastructure: availability of land for plant development, power, water, transportation (particularly for bulk commodities), labour, accommodation; or the ease with which the infrastructure can be provided or accessed.
+BHO is currently active and have substantial infrastructure in place including a large amount.
 CGO CGO has an operating plant and tailings storage facility, along with extensive mechanical and electrical maintenance facilities.
 The site also includes existing administration buildings as well as a 250-man accommodation camp facility.
 Power is provided by onsite diesel generation, with potable water sourced from nearby bore water (post treatment).
 Communications and roadways are existing.
 Airstrip facilities are available at the local Cue airstrip (20km).
 FGO FGO has an operating plant and tailings storage facility, along with extensive mechanical and electrical maintenance facilities.
 The site also includes existing administration buildings as well as a 200-man accommodation camp facility.
 Power is provided by onsite diesel generation, with potable water sourced from nearby bore water (post treatment).
 Communications and roadways are existing.
 Airstrip facilities are available on site.
 HGO HGO is currently active and have substantial infrastructure in place including a large amount of underground infrastructure, major electrical, ventilation and pumping networks.
-The main Higginsville location has an operating CIL plant a fully equipped laboratory, extensive workshop, administration facilities and a 350-person single person quarters nearby.
+The main Higginsville location has an operating CIL plant a fully equipped laboratory, extensive workshop, administration facilities and a 350 person single person quarters nearby.
 Infrastructure required for open production is also in place.
 Airstrip facilities are available at nearby Kambalda.
 MGO MGO has an operating plant and tailings storage facility, along with extensive mechanical and electrical maintenance facilities.
 The site also includes existing administration buildings as well as a 300-man accommodation camp facility.
 Power is provided by onsite diesel generation, with potable water sourced from nearby bore water (post treatment).
 Communications and roadways are existing.
 Airstrip facilities are available at the local Meekatharra airstrip (15km).